 Over the past 10 years we have been acquiring a vast amount of land in a hidden valley in Chile, Patagonia; the valley of Río Escondido.
 The Escondido River finds its source in its namesake lake which is surrounded by Queulat National Park, a massive 154,093 hectares track of untouched wilderness.
 The area is pristine, private and remote with limited access and zero development.
 With the help of Chile’s National Park Service CONAF, we are developing a conservation project and have been able to construct trails through virgin forests for access to never before seen wilderness.

-During 2019 and 2020 we have built a very comfortable camp for a maximum of 4 anglers or a total of 6 guests.
+Over the last years we have built a very comfortable camp for a maximum of 4 anglers or a total of 6 guests.
 The camp is overlooking an evergreen forest of the Escondido Valley and the turquoise waters of Lago Verde.
 The views are spectacular and enjoying a morning coffee on your private deck will be just the start of your adventure-day at Escondido.

 Last season we embarked on serious exploration of the valley and found some amazing fisheries.
 We caught some spectacular brown trout up to 30 inches and great numbers of feisty rainbow trout.
 Most often the trout were taken on large dry flies while sight-fishing gin-clear waters.
 We fished small creeks, larger rivers, small back channels, large lakes, small hidden lagoons, and even under waterfalls.
 In 2023 we launched a very successful exploratory season, but we feel that there is still much more to explore and we would like to invite you to be part of our adventure and quest for unique fisheries.